MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
-See IaaS considerations in [Operational procedures](./mission-critical-operational-procedures.md#iaas-specific-considerations-when using-virtual-machines) for more.
+See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) Design Area for more.

 - Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
-The following are examples of relevant faults for virtual machines:
-  - Shutdown VM instances
-  - Process crashes
-  - Expire certificates
-  - DNS and domain controller failure
-  - Changes in Access keys
-  - Disk failure
-  - RAM & CPU unavailability
-  - Simulate VM/application upgrade
-  - Resource constrain such as CPU & memory exhaustion.
+See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) Design Area for more details.

 - Do not access individual virtual machines directly, use load balancers in front when possible.
 - Do not deploy application on the operation system disk, always use data disk.